schuchert/wikispaces/pages/tdd.Refactoring.UiExample.md

 Here is the code for a program.
 Now this is certainly not complete and it certainly is not as complex as the code you have to deal with.
 Even so, it should be enough to demonstrate a few fundamentals.

 ### Credit Where It's Due
 The idea for this example is from Joseph Buschmann.
 The Java code I've written borrows heavily from the Java tutorial.
-Specifically: [[http://java.sun.com/docs/books/tutorial/uiswing/components/button.html#radiobutton|How to Use Radio Buttons]].
+Specifically: [How to Use Radio Buttons](http://java.sun.com/docs/books/tutorial/uiswing/components/button.html#radiobutton).

 ### The Code
 Here is such a program (greatly simplified when transitioned from C# to Java):